PrincetonUniversity/removing_tedium/04_navigating_command_line/README.md

 ## Tab completion

-The `[tab]` key can be used to autocomplete the command.
+Press <kbd>tab</kbd> to autocomplete the command.
 Most everyone is aware of this but not everyone uses it.
 Train yourself to use tab completion whenever possible.

 ## Changing to the previous working directory